Get a Second Residence and Pay No Tax in 25 Tax-Free Countries

 If you’re not particularly interested in finding a new permanent home but would rather live in a country without paying taxes for a few years, you can achieve that by acquiring a second residence.

 This can still be complicated as the requirements are subject to frequent change.
-For instance, Portugal has recently put an end to its Non-Habitual Residents regime, and the UK has followed suit, announcing the end of its non-dom program from April 2025.
+For instance, Portugal recently put an end to its Non-Habitual Residents regime, and the UK followed suit, announcing the end of its non-dom program in April 2025.

-Besides Portugal and the UK, you can also obtain non-domiciled status in Ireland, Spain, Cyprus and Malta.
+Beyond Portugal and the UK, you can obtain non-domiciled status in Ireland, Spain, Cyprus and Malta.
 But for how long?